anas-md/mini-job-board/README.md

 A full-stack job board application built with Laravel and Next.js that allows employers to post job listings and applicants to browse and apply to jobs.

+This project is an assessment for the Full Stack Engineer role at Agmo Artisan Sdn.
+Bhd.

 ## 🛠 Tech Stack

 ### Backend